mas6y6/CipherOS/README.md

 Note: the standalone .exe will generate the `plugins` and `data` folder in the directory that the executable is run in, so it is recommended to drop the .exe in a dedicated folder before running.

-### macOS
+### macOS / Linux
-The macOS downloads are coming soon you can just use the [compile.sh](https://github.com/mas6y6/CipherOS/blob/main/compile.sh) the directory structure should cipher should something like this:
+The downloads are coming soon.
+For now you can just use the [compile.sh](https://github.com/mas6y6/CipherOS/blob/main/compile.sh) to compile the `main.py` file to `cipher`.

+And download the cipher folder and put it in the same directory as `cipher`
 ```tree
 .
 ├── cipher